Home/Lists/Greatest Rock Bands

 What is the greatest rock band of all time?

 The Beatles are universally regarded as the greatest rock band in history.
-Their influence on virtually every subsequent genre, their artistic evolution, and their commercial dominance make them the standard.
+Their influence on virtually every subsequent genre, their artistic evolution across just eight years of recording, and their commercial dominance make them the standard against which every band is measured.

-Led Zeppelin, The Eagles, and AC/DC are among the best-selling rock bands of all time.
-Worldwide album sales estimates place each above 200-300 million units.
+Led Zeppelin, The Eagles, and AC/DC are among the best-selling rock bands of all time, with worldwide album sales estimates placing each above 200–300 million units.
+The Beatles remain the best-selling musical act of any genre in history, with over 600 million records sold.

 Who is the greatest live rock band?

-Bruce Springsteen & The E Street Band are most often cited as the greatest live rock act, followed by U2 and the Rolling Stones for pure stadium spectacle.
+Bruce Springsteen & The E Street Band are most often cited as the greatest live rock act, known for four-hour shows with no setlist.
+U2 and the Rolling Stones lead for pure stadium spectacle, while Metallica and Iron Maiden are the standard-bearers for arena rock production.

 What are the greatest rock bands of the 2000s?